Skip to content

 How to screen Axioma factor exposures for alpha in Snowflake

-That rank correlation is the Information Coefficient, a measure of how well the cross-sectional levels of a factor's exposures correlate with the cross-sectional levels of forward returns, indicating the strength of potential alpha.
+That correlation is the Information Coefficient, a measure of how well the cross-sectional levels of a factor's exposures correlate with the cross-sectional levels of forward returns, indicating the strength of potential alpha.
 The IR scales the mean IC by its standard deviation and reflects the stability or reliability of the signal over time.

 Running this natively in Snowflake via the Snowpark library, rather than pulling data locally, vastly speeds up our research process.
 With Snowpark, SQL‑style data processing runs directly inside Snowflake, allowing you to leverage its cloud-native performance for efficient, large‑scale analytics that fit naturally into a quantitative workflow.